– Page first published June 23, 2021

 The 1911 brick sanctuary at that site was purchased by the City of Charlotte in 1981.
 The Afro American Cultural Center was launched in 1974, and after the Myers Street building was renovated, the Center moved from Spirit Square to Myers Street in 1986.
 The church completed its new sanctuary and education wing on the same site in 1981.

 Between 1949 and 1982, Brooklyn, N.Y. native John McDonald operated out of two small spaces near Lasalle and Beatties Ford Roads.
 Many former patrons remember the restaurant he built at Lasalle and Beatties Ford Roads and opened in 1972.
-It was the 1972 building that Christopher Dennis was freshening for reuse in fall 2021.
+It was the 1972 building that Christopher Dennis was freshening for reuse in fall 2021 and opened with a Chase Bank branch in November 2021.

 In 1982, John McDonald moved his Cafeteria to the building pictured, at Beatties Ford and I-85.
 There, McDonald had a private dining room to host events.
 Forum participants remember that its meetings were often held in the expansive main dining room, allowing all diners to participate or merely listen in.